I am going to write three words that pop up constantly when companies try to define their purpose and then I am going to guess your reaction(s).

 - Stopped reading this blog and walked away (with or without your hands thrown in the air) saying “oh no, not this again!”

 Am I right?
 I bet I am because my reaction is a quick rotation through all of these.
-The same reaction series I have to the words “kaizen” or “there is no ‘I’ in team” or “let’s take this off-line.”
+It’s the same reaction series I have to other corporate buzzwords such as “kaizen,” “there is no ‘I’ in team,” or “let’s take this off-line.”

 Learning from the experts

 First, I will reveal my sources, because while I am admittedly pretty smart, I am not omniscient on this topic, and we can all use some expert support now and then.
 Much of what you see in the process of developing our core values at Element Three came from a few important and extremely helpful resources.

 - Mastering the Rockefeller Habits, by Verne Harnish